 Barbara Kruger is a feminist postmodern American conceptual artist and collagist and a part of the Pictures Generation.
 She is internationally known for her large-scale and immersive image, text, and video installations that address provocative social, cultural and political issues.
 Her hallmark graphic style consists of text in white Futura Bold Italic type on a red or a black field.

 In 1969, inspired by the work of Magdalena Abakanowicz, Kruger created a large wall hanging, consisting of different materials, which was included in the 1973 Whitney Biennial.

 In the late 1970s, Kruger created photographs which combined glossy photos from old advertisements with easily readable texts to undermine the media by using its own devices.
-However, sometimes the texts seemed to contradict the image shown, as in her 1983 “We Won’t Play Nature to Your Culture,” where the words are strong but the picture is one of weakness, showing a woman lying passively on the ground with her eyes covered by leaves.
+However, at times the texts seemed to contradict the image shown, as in her 1983 “We Won’t Play Nature to Your Culture.”
+In this piece while the words are strong, the picture is weak, showing a woman lying passively on the ground with her eyes covered by leaves.

 In her 2014-2015 Getty installation, “‘Whose Values,” Kruger worked with 400 high school students, teachers, and members of the Getty staff.
 They engaged in an extensive series of discussions, writing projects, and other collaborative activities to investigate core themes of social justice, identity, race, gender, and advocacy.